Minnesota lawmakers still hope for police reforms, public works bill

 As noted by Gazelka, Republicans supported a handful of those measures, including raising training standards and requiring officers to intervene if colleagues use excessive force.
 But Democrats said they didn't go far enough.

-Democrats have repeatedly insisted their package does not include any moves to defund or dismantle police departments.
+Democrats have repeatedly insisted their package does not defund or dismantle police departments.
 But Gazelka said a DFL proposal to spend $15 million on policing alternatives could be an opening to take the state in the direction of defunding.

+Senators have focused on "lawlessness events and governmental responses" in a series of informational hearings.
+They have discussions scheduled for Wednesday and Thursday on Capitol security and the state's role in responding to riots that damaged many businesses.

+People of Color and Indigenous (POCI) Caucus members said Tuesday that Republicans are valuing damaged property over people's lives.
+Omar, who was one of the founders of the POCI Caucus when she was a state legislator, said action is needed at both the state and federal levels.
+She criticized President Donald Trump and U.S. Senate Majority Leader Mitch McConnell for not acting on a criminal justice and police accountability measure passed by the U.S. House.

+"I guess the president would rather attack the people who are protesting than actually address the issues that people are out here protesting for.
+And as my colleagues here will tell you, we are seeing the same here in Minnesota," Omar said.

-Another special session is automatic if Walz extends his emergency peacetime powers for another 30 days, which he said he intends to do next week.
-He has been employing those powers to manage the state’s response to the coronavirus pandemic.
+At the State Capitol, a special session is automatic if Walz extends his emergency peacetime powers for another 30 days.
+He said he intends to do that next week.
+Walz has been employing those powers to manage the state's response to the coronavirus pandemic.

-“It’s pretty evident that we will be going into a special session, probably next Monday,” Walz said Tuesday, following a visit to a child-care center in St. Paul to announce a $56.6 million grant program for providers through the CARES Act.
+"It's pretty evident that we will be going into a special session, probably next Monday," Walz said Tuesday.

-Hayden and Rep. Rena Moran, DFL-St. Paul, both said Tuesday they would only support a bonding bill if police reforms passed.
-And House Minority Leader Kurt Daudt, R-Crown, has said he wants an end to Walz’s emergency powers to be part a bonding deal.
+Hayden and Rep. Rena Moran, DFL-St. Paul, both said Tuesday they would support a bonding bill only if police reforms passed.
+And House Minority Leader Kurt Daudt, R-Crown, has said he wants an end to Walz's emergency powers to be part of a bonding deal.

 Republican Sen. Dave Senjem said he's spent six days in private negotiations trying to reconcile separate bonding bills previously passed by the House and Senate.
 Lawmakers are debating the final pieces, which include housing and transportation funds in a package that will likely hit $1.35 billion, he said.

-“I’m feeling that we’re getting close and we’ll be able to close up the 5 % of this bill soon and I anticipate having it ready to go next week,” Senjem said.
-“At this point, there’s no reason to think that there won’t be a bonding bill.”
+"I'm feeling that we're getting close, and we'll be able to close up the 5 percent of this bill soon and I anticipate having it ready to go next week," Senjem said.
+"At this point, there's no reason to think that there won't be a bonding bill."